“Deoxyribonucleic acid, DNA is the genetic material of us, made up of the deoxy sugar, phosphate and nitrogenous bases.”

 The Watson and Crick model of DNA is a B form DNA which is most prevalent in nature, However, other forms of DNA are also present in nature.

-A form of DNA, Z form DNA and C form DNA are also found in nature.
+A form of DNA, Z form DNA and C form DNA is also found in nature.

 B form DNA: